Kids will be as successful as you believe they can be

 Even though they are not specifically told, “You’re not well-behaved,” children will pick up on the ways that you treat them according to this belief.
 Over time, they’ll begin believing this themselves and will begin to act out even more.

 Let your child explore new things and learn as they go.
 Perhaps your child has a large interest in soccer.
-Despite his love of the sport, she may trip over the ball in every game.
-Instead of encouraging her to give up, show her that you believe in his ability to develop greater skills in something she is dedicated to.
+Despite his love of the sport, they may trip over the ball in every game.
+Instead of encouraging them to give up, show them that you believe in their ability to develop greater skills in something they are dedicated to.

-Instead of shaming her when she doesn’t make that game-winning goal, you can instead encourage her to keep practicing.
-This will show her that you believe her.
-It will motivate her to continue making an effort.
+Instead of shaming them when they don’t make that game-winning goal, you can instead encourage them to keep practicing.
+This will show them that you believe them.
+It will motivate them to continue trying.

 This will be a valuable skill later in life when difficulties arise.
 Instead of retreating while approaching hurdles, your child will learn to approach them with courage.
 With willingness to work through struggle, anything is possible.

-As children grow and evolve, their optimism will grow in proportion to your belief in their success.
+As children grow and evolve, their optimism will grow proportionally to your belief in their success.
 Though it isn’t always easy to maintain a positive spirit in times of difficulty, an effort must be made to move forward with hope.

-When you believe in the potential of your child, she will, too.
+When you believe in the potential of your child, they will, too.
 This positive thinking benefits gratitude.
 And, gratitude increases positive thinking.
 There is no replacement for a strong daily practice of gratitude.